dementive/JominiGuiPixelShaders/README.md

 4. GuiShakyColor - Shakes the colors of the texture back and forth
 5. GuiUnderwaterBlur - Heavy underwater blur effect with a lot of movement
 6. GuiKaleidoscope - Turns a texture into a Kaleidoscope
-7. GuiBlackHole - Black Hole with gravitational lensing that roams around a texture
-8. GuiCameraFilm - Applies a camera film filter over the texture, makes it look like an old TV screen.
+7. GuiCameraFilm - Applies a camera film filter over the texture, makes it look like an old TV screen.

 ## Screenshots

+License - Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.